 PBIX files can be opened only on Windows PC.
 Your Mac and Mobile users will never be able to see the report.

 Use PBIX as mentioned above just to get the feel of how powerful and useful Power BI is.
-While working with Power BI, it will save you enormous amount of time and also improve your analytics – leading to many direct business benefits.
+While working with Power BI free, it will save you enormous amount of time and also improve your analytics – leading to many direct business benefits.

 Document these benefits and time saving and then calculate how much money you are saving by using Power BI.
 Do a simple math – based upon your own data and you will realize that the “cost” of Power BI license is insignificant compared to the “Business Benefits” it is providing.